Skip to content

 ← Back to Articles

-Integrated Shield Plan Singapore 2026: Premium by Age, Ward and Insurer Explained
+Integrated Shield Plan 2026: Premiums by Age & Ward

 verifiedBy Smart Calculator Editorial·Verified against official .gov.sg sources·

-How much your Integrated Shield Plan actually costs in 2026 — MediShield Life + IP by age band, ward type, and insurer.
-30-year projection + the MediSave-versus-cash split.
+How much an Integrated Shield Plan costs in 2026 — MediShield Life + IP by age, ward, insurer, plus the MediSave-versus-cash split.

 Try the Calculator